 opens at the Royal Court Theatre, introducing the phrase 'Angry young man' to describe the new movement of gritty, post-war realism in literature.

-The Suiz Crisis rocks Eden's premiership and marks the decline of British world power and influence in favour of America.
+The Suiz Crisis rocked Eden's premiership and marked the decline of British world power and influence in favour of America.
 In 1956 President Nasser of Egypt nationalised the Suez canal.
 Although Britain and France, who had owned the canal since the 19th century, invaded Egypt, they were soon persuaded to withdraw by US President Eisenhower who disapproved of the occupation.